Skip to content

 Cash flow projection.
 When does your next reorder need to happen, how much does it cost, and do you have the cash to fund it?

 Reorder timing.
-Running out of stock hurts ranking.
+Running out of stock hurts ranking, and since 2024 it costs you twice: Amazon charges a low-inventory-level fee on every standard-size unit you ship while your days of supply sit under 28.
 But ordering too early ties up capital.
 Model both scenarios and choose the one your cash position supports.
+Our free inventory forecast does the reorder-point math if you do not want to build the spreadsheet yourself.

 The 4 signals that predict whether your product lives or dies